jvpoulos/rnns-causal/README.md

 Experiments
 ------

-To run placebo experiments, for each DATANAME={basque,california,germany,stock_fixed,educ.pc,sine} and each MODEL={encoder-decoder,lstm,rvae}:
+To run placebo experiments, for each DATANAME={basque,california,germany,stock,stock_fixed,educ.pc} and each MODEL={encoder-decoder,lstm,rvae}:

 ```
 $ mkdir data/$$DATANAME$$